nodev7/seraph/README.md

 # Seraph
 **Automate Temporary Application Installations with Winget**

-Seraph is a lightweight PowerShell-written tool that installs applications using `winget` and automatically removes them once they are closed.
+Seraph is a lightweight PowerShell-written tool that silently installs applications using `winget` and automatically removes them once they are closed.
 This allows for easy app testing for deployment/use.

 ## How It Works
 1. Enter the application name.